Hurricanes Laura, Delta and Zeta - How the American Red Cross is Helping

 A Red Cross volunteer sets up a socially distanced shelter space ahead of Hurricane Zeta.
 Photo by the American Red Cross of Alabama

 October 10, 2020.
 Red Cross worker Fred Magee views damage to a home on Saturday in Natchez, Mississippi where a billboard sign fell onto the home in the middle of the night.
 Photo: Cally Edwards/American Red Cross

 August 27, 2020.
 Lake Charles, Louisiana.
 American Red Cross volunteer Pam Harris looks at damage caused by Hurricane Laura in Lake Charles, LA on Thursday August 27, 2020.
 Photo by Scott Dalton/American Red Cross.

-Thousands of overnight shelter and hotel stays provided with partners.
+Over 800,000 overnight shelter and hotel stays provided with partners.